SDooman/sdooman.github.io/_posts/2023-06-18-ruining-digits.markdown

 ![big_expr](/img/big_expr.png)

+(Side note: if you're intrested in how CS concepts like trees can be used to improve math education, check out [Bootstrap](https://www.bootstrapworld.org))

 Notice that complex expressions can be made of integer expressions _or_ complex sub-expressions.
 For the Digits puzzle that drove me crazy, this tree represents one possible solution:

 ![big_expr](/img/solution.png)

-To represent these expressions in code, there are two kinds of expressions to consider; regular integers (like `5`), or binary expressions (like `5 + 7`).
+To represent these expressions in Kotlin (my current language of choice), there are two kinds of expressions to consider; regular integers (like `5`), or binary expressions (like `5 + 7`).
 Binary expressions are made up of a left hand side, an operator (`+`, `-`, `*`, `/`) and a right hand side.
 Binary expressions are more interesting, because the left & right sides can themselves be binary expressions:

 {% highlight kotlin %}
 enum class Operator {